Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 GATEWAY_REGION=US
 ```
 Audit-Logs are optional.
 If you don't want them indexed just point to an invalid folder.
-You can find more information for each parameter in the env-sample.
+You can find more information for each parameter in the `env-sample`.

 To start Filebeat:
 ```